XCRobert/Labelme2Coco/README.md

 ![CI](https://github.com/fcakyon/labelme2coco/workflows/CI/badge.svg)

 # labelme2coco Python Package for Linux/MacOS/Windows
+Make your own dataset for object detection/instance segmentation using [labelme](https://github.com/wkentaro/labelme) and transform the format to coco json format

 ## Convert LabelMe annotations to COCO format in one step
-[Labelme](https://github.com/wkentaro/labelme) is a widely used is a graphical image annotation tool that supports classification, segmentation, isntance segmentation and object detection formats.
+[labelme](https://github.com/wkentaro/labelme) is a widely used is a graphical image annotation tool that supports classification, segmentation, isntance segmentation and object detection formats.
 However, widely used frameworks/models such as Yolact/Solo, Detectron, MMDetection etc. requires COCO formatted annotations.

 You can use this package to convert labelme annotations to COCO format.